Gary Ridgway: Early life

 Gary Ridgway was born on February 18, 1949, in Salt Lake City, Utah, the second of three sons to Thomas and Mary Ridgway.
 His childhood was somewhat troubled; relatives later described his mother as a domineering woman who inflicted corporal punishment upon her sons for minor offenses.
-Ridgway himself would later tell defense psychologists that, as an adolescent, he had conflicting feelings of anger and sexual attraction toward his mother, and fantasized about killing her.
-Ridgway's father, whose marriage to Ridgway's mother was volatile, worked as a bus driver and often complained about the presence of sex workers on his route.
+Mary also worked in the men's department at JCPenney, and upon arrival home, would frequently complain about the lack of comportment in the clientele of the store.
+Ridgway would later tell defense psychologists that, as an adolescent, he had conflicting feelings of anger and sexual attraction toward his mother, and fantasized about killing her.
+Ridgway's father, whose marriage to Ridgway's mother was volatile, worked as a bus driver and often complained about the presence of prostitutes on his route.

 Ridgway, who is dyslexic, was held back a year in high school and exhibited an IQ recorded as being in the "low eighties."
-When he was aged 16, Ridgway lured a six-year-old boy into woodland and stabbed him through the ribs into his liver; the boy managed to survive the attack.
+When he was aged 16, Ridgway lured a six-year-old boy into a woodland and stabbed him through the ribs into his liver; the boy survived the attack.